Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Discussion

-The insets in the bottom panels of Figs~\ref{fig:ugc}, \ref{fig:cgcg} and \ref{fig:ngc} show stacked H$_2$ S(3) emission line profiles for the shock-dominated region (in blue) and in the SF/AGN-dominated region (salmon) for the three galaxies.
+The insets in the bottom panels of Figs~\ref{fig:ugc}, \ref{fig:cgcg} and \ref{fig:ngc} show stacked H$_2$ S(3) emission line profiles for the KDR (in salmon) and in the VDR (blue) for the three galaxies.
 These profiles were created by summing all spaxels in each region, using the centroid velocity of the line as the reference, and then normalizing them by the peak of the profile.
-The line profiles in the shock-dominated regions are more asymmetric than those in the SF/AGN-dominated regions.
-For UGC 8782 and NGC 3884, the former regions also exhibit broader line profiles than the latter.
+The line profiles in the KDRs are more asymmetric than those in the VDRs.
 In the case of CGCG 012-070, the line profiles from both regions show similar widths and exhibit a blueshifted asymmetric wing.
 Although the distribution in the $W_{\rm 80 H_2}$ versus H$2$ S(3)/PAH${\rm 11.3\mu m}$ plot is bimodal for this galaxy (Fig.~\ref{fig:cgcg}), correlations between these parameters are observed in both groups of points.
-This suggests that shocks contribute additionally in the SF/AGN-dominated region of CGCG 012-070.
+This suggests that shocks contribute additionally in the VDR of CGCG 012-070.

-We can further investigate the role of shocks in the excitation of the H$_2$ gas, by using the observed luminosities of the H$_2$ emission lines and adopting a power-law temperature distribution \citep{zakamska10,Pereira-Santaella14,togi16}.
+We can further investigate the role of shocks in the excitation of the H$_2$ gas, using the observed luminosities of the H$_2$ emission lines and adopting a power-law temperature distribution \citep{zakamska10,Pereira-Santaella14,togi16}.
 We follow the procedure described in \citet{henrique24}, evaluating the column density of the $J$ state ($N_J$) by